And the winner is ...

 Preserve a vital piece of Queensland’s history

 In 1892, 200 women in Rockhampton resolved to support the Central Queensland Territorial Separation League, with a petition to be presented to Queen Victoria.
-The petition was signed by 4000 women and is a treasure in our collection.
-The scroll is currently too fragile to be made accessible to the public.
-Funding will allow conservation work that will enable the 33 metre scroll to be conserved and digitised, and will support transcription activities.
+The petition is 33 metres long and was signed by 4000 women.
+Currently too fragile to be made accessible to the public, the scroll is sitting in a box in our ‘rare and restricted’ repository.
+This hugely significant piece of Queensland’s history is rightly considered one of the treasures of our collections.
+We need help to preserve it for future generations and to unlock the rich information it contains.
+Funding will allow conservation work that will enable the lengthy scroll to be conserved and digitised, and will support transcription activities so people can access the knowledge within from anywhere in the world.
 The scroll is a testament to women’s determination to engage in civic life before they had the right to vote and deserves public viewing.